![]() |

 Climate Refugees in Najirar Tek - These children are living in an area with little access to education or resources.
 The students have been delighted at the opportunity, believing music instruction was only for wealthy families.

-Much of this work is made possible with a partnership with the Bangladeshi-based organization YASID (Youth Alliance for Sustainable International Development).
+This work has all been made possible through a partnership with the exceptional Bangladeshi-based organization YASID (Youth Alliance for Sustainable International Development).

 Please see our Facebook page to follow our work in this remarkable country!